100 Percent Disabled Veteran Home Loan

 VA purchase loan

-In addition, with a VA purchase loan, you can choose between a fixed- or adjustable-rate mortgage (ARM), depending on your preferences.
+With a VA purchase loan, you can choose between a fixed- or adjustable-rate mortgage (ARM), depending on your preferences.

 VA streamline refinance

 The VA streamline refinance loan allows you to change your interest rate and terms to potentially reduce your monthly payments on your existing home loan.
-When you replace your existing mortgage with a new one, you can also switch from an adjustable-rate to a fixed-rate mortgage, which may help you save even more.
+When you replace your existing mortgage with a new one, you can also switch from an adjustable-rate to a fixed-rate mortgage if you’re seeking out more stability in your monthly mortgage payments.

-With these types of VA loans, you don’t have to have another appraisal or provide additional documentation.
+With these types of VA loans, you don’t have to order another appraisal or provide additional documentation.
 Instead, your lender will use the information they already have on file to determine your eligibility.
 However, if something has changed in your life, such as your job, you may need to provide additional information to prove your ability to repay the loan.

 VA cash-out refinance